iatambe/PCMLAI-Capstone-full/README.md

 **Indraneel Tambe**

 #### Executive summary
-I experiment with some different ML architectures (some simple deep networks) and compare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
+I experiment with some different ML architectures and compare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
 Specifically, I test the performance of a family of ML architectures involving placing different classification heads on top of a basic 1D CNN-based model that I pre-train from scratch in this project.

 #### Research Question
 We aim to answer the question of what kinds of design choices for simple classifier models lead to the best results when working with the PTB-XL dataset (specifically their diagnostic superclasses).
 After training a deep model consisting of a feature extractor followed by a dense classifier head, we will try piping the feature extractor into various non-deep ML models and see how they compare to the original "fully deep" model.